UOA-SE702-2022-Group-11/fitts-pizza/README.md

 ## Saving and viewing results
 During the activity, you are able to download and save the results of the questionnaires and activity results.
 These are stored in JSON files.

+## Contents of repository

+- Application
+- Experiment preparation document and evaluation plan
+- Participant Information Sheet
+- UAHPEC certificates for each group member

 ## Acknowledgements
 The abstract task used originates from the computer science field guide website: https://www.csfieldguide.org.nz/en/chapters/human-computer-interaction/fitts-law/